Andre Iguodala: Early life

-Iguodala was born in Springfield, Illinois.
-He is the son of Linda Shanklin.
+Iguodala was born in Springfield, Illinois, the son of Linda Shanklin.
 His older brother, Frank, played for Lake Land College in Mattoon, Illinois, and Dayton.
-His mother is African American, while his father is Nigerian.
-Growing up, Iguodala rooted for the Chicago Bulls, and he cites Michael Jordan as the player he looked up to.
+His mother is African American and his father is Nigerian.
+Growing up, Iguodala was a Chicago Bulls fan, and cites Michael Jordan as the player he looked up to the most.

-Iguodala attended high school at Lanphier High School in Springfield, Illinois, a school that produced other notable athletes, including baseball Hall of Famer Robin Roberts and basketball guard Kevin Gamble.
-At Lanphier he did well academically and athletically; he won All-Conference academic honors, was on the National Honor Roll, was a State Journal-Register Student-Athlete of the Week several times, and gained three letters in track for the high jump.
+Iguodala attended Lanphier High School in Springfield, Illinois, which had produced such notable athletes as baseball Hall of Famer Robin Roberts and NBA guard Kevin Gamble.
+Iguodala did well there both academically and athletically, winning All-Conference academic honors, making the National Honor Roll, being named State Journal-Register Student-Athlete of the Week several times, and earning three letters in track for the high jump.
 As a senior in 2002, Iguodala led Lanphier's basketball team to a runner-up finish at the Illinois High School Association Class AA state tournament.
 That season, he averaged 23.5 points, 7.8 rebounds and 4.1 assists per game.
-He was named Chicago Sun-Times Player of the Year as well as a second-team Parade All-American and Nike All-American.
-Iguodala was also a finalist for the Illinois Mr. Basketball award, which was awarded to Dee Brown.
-His Lanphier jersey is now retired.
+Iguodala was named Chicago Sun-Times Player of the Year as well as a second-team Parade All-American and Nike All-American.
+He was also a finalist for the Illinois Mr. Basketball award, which was won by Dee Brown.
+Iguodala's Lanphier jersey is now retired.

-During the summer of 2000, Iguodala captured the attention of coaches around the nation as he was named the AAU national tournament Most Valuable Player after hitting the game-winning shot at the final buzzer to give his team the 17-and-under national title.
-In 2002, he played in the Jordan Brand Classic in Washington, D.C.
-In 22 minutes of play, Iguodala put up six points on 3–6 shooting, five rebounds, two assists, three steals and a block.
-Iguodala played AAU basketball under Larry Butler and the Illinois Warriors, the team that has featured other professional players such as Dwyane Wade, Quentin Richardson, and Jon Scheyer.
+During the summer of 2000, Iguodala captured the attention of coaches around the nation by hitting a game-winning buzzer-beater to give his team the 17-and-under AAU national title and being named the tournament MVP.
+In 2002, Iguodala played in the Jordan Brand Classic in Washington, D.C.
+In 22 minutes of play, he put up six points on 3–6 shooting, five rebounds, two assists, three steals, and a block.
+Iguodala played AAU basketball under Larry Butler and the Illinois Warriors, the team that has featured other professional players such as Dwyane Wade and Quentin Richardson, and Duke head coach Jon Scheyer.

 Considered a four-star recruit by Scout.com, Iguodala was listed as the No. 6 small forward and the No. 26 player in the nation in 2002.